alx90/cpp-reference/docs/cpp_reference.md

 	```c
 	int *data = new int;	// dynamic allocation of a variable
 	```
-	_note that we use pointers to allocate memory dynamically._<br>
 	This simple dynamic var declaration will allocate in memory the space of an integer for our var.
+Note that __dynamic memory allocation uses pointers__.

 - __delete__: simply frees up dynamically allocated memory, so that it becomes available for future use.
 It's reccomended to delete a given allocation when finished using related data it.
 	```c